enderman3367/FunishMeHarder/README.md

-hey guys
+read the text below this for me.

-# good boy
+# good boy!